We have put together a short but rather comprehensive guide about fixing ten common problems farmers face when baling with a hay net.

 Most often, you need to reduce the distance between the rollers using the adjusting bar.
 Then it is advisable to check the smoothness and purity of the rollers.
 There is a special distribution bar for this.

-The problem may be in the core, it can slide a lot along the shaft.
+The problem may be in the core, it can slide a lot along the swath.

 This is most commonly found on axle-mounted balers.
 The fix is simple – you need to anchor the core correctly to prevent this.